Are dated finishes and lack of space making your kitchen hard to work in? The solution: A change in the floor plan and a unique design.

 6. Before: A Primitive Mess, After: Classy and Opulent

-This kitchen from the 1960’s is hopelessly outdated, dark, and calls for a heavy dose of rejuvenation.
+This before and after kitchen remodel project from the 1960’s is hopelessly outdated, dark, and calls for a heavy dose of rejuvenation.

 To get rid of the layout imperfections, a complete wall is removed to open up the culinary space and bring into focus the sweeping architectural window.
 White Caesarstone quartz goes on to cover the newly introduced island.
 White hued oak cabinets and wood floors let in an organic element.